vyvir/althea/README.md

 - While the tray icon is present, AltServer runs in the background in tethered mode
 - Launching the tray icon on start-up

-The program is in its very early state, so if you're experiencing issues or want to help, you can join [the Discord server](https://discord.gg/vtvxYFAfAR).
+The program is in its very early state, so if you're experiencing issues or want to help, you can join [the Discord server](https://discord.gg/DZwRbyXq5Z).

 ## Install AltLinux
+⚠️ (Note: This version of AltLinux is deprecated, we cannot guarentee these instructions will work as intended) ⚠️

 AltLinux is available for Ubuntu 22.04 and Ubuntu 20.04.